Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 ---

-Same as Meta Data for PDF (LaTeX / Pandoc), you could add meta data or extra options in YAML Front Matter.
+Same as Meta Data for PDF (LaTeX / Pandoc), you can add meta data or extra options in YAML Front Matter.
 Please check https://pandoc.org/MANUAL.html#variables-for-latex.

 You can use header-includes